Advanced Tutorial

 : The trainset we used to get the model aboveclass2d/

-: Some demo data to show how to get 2D particles and how to convert results from Class2D
+: Some demo data to show how to get 2D particles and how to convert results from Class2Dcmd.txt

-We use relative paths in the config file for convenience (MPicker typically uses absolute paths).
-So please run Mpicker_gui.py
+Relative paths are used in the config file for convenience (MPicker typically uses absolute paths).
+So, run Mpicker_gui.py

 under the folder tutorial_pick